-Can a plane fly with only one engine?
-What about take off and landing?
+Can a passenger jet fly with only one engine?

-A twin-engine aircraft can fly perfectly well on one engine.
+Yes it can.
+A twin-engine aircraft can fly perfectly well on only one engine.
 In fact, it can even continue the take-off and then safely land with just one engine.
 Losing an engine in flight is not usually a particularly serious problem and the pilots are given extensive training to deal with such a situation.

 What do the pilots do if an engine fails?

 All pilots are taught to abide by a basic aviation rule regardless of the severity of any airborne event.
 This is summarised by the acronym; Aviate, Navigate, Communicate.
 The crux of this is to ensure the flight crew prioritise flying the aircraft first, ensuring that it is fully under control before verifying or correcting its navigational path and making sure it is flying where the pilots want it to fly, i.e. not heading towards a high mountain.
 This is followed by communicating the relevant information to all the appropriate parties, starting with Air Traffic Control.

 There are several different severities of engine problems that might require slightly different responses from the flight crew, defined by the level of urgency.
 For example, if an engine fire is indicated, this requires an immediate response after ensuring the aircraft is under control (‘Aviating’!).
 If for example, there was an engine fire indication, there are several ‘Memory Actions’ for the flight crew to complete.
 This will involve completing the engine shutting down, and subsequently deploying the fire extinguishers from memory, without the aid of a checklist.
 Once the engine is safely shutdown and the fire extinguished, the crew would reference that the ‘Engine Fire Memory Actions’ had been completed correctly by referencing the appropriate checklist.
 The checklist will then detail further tasks for the crew to complete that were not included in the ‘Memory Actions’.